 Also known as Blunthead Shark, Bullhead, Bullhead Shark, Dog Shark, Horn Shark, Oyster Crusher, Pigfish.

-Found singly or in schools resting during the day in caves, under ledges and sandy bottoms in shallow temperate waters of coastal rocky reefs dispersing at night to hunt for food.
+Found singly or in shivers, resting during the day, in caves, under ledges and on sandy bottoms, in shallow temperate waters, of coastal rocky reefs, dispersing at night to hunt for food.
 The eggs of these sharks are a distinctive spiral shape.

 They feed nocturnally on crustaceans, fish, molluscs and sea urchins.

 These sharks have no Anal Fin but have spines on the leading edge of the two Dorsal Fins.

 Port Jackson Sharks are not considered dangerous unless threatened and then can give a painful bite!
 Ref: https://www.fishbase.se/summary/743